pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/nido-kun-route.md

     ![A glitched mail with レベル as the 3rd word, nothing as the 5th word and the rest are ???](../../../assets/images/frlg/getting-started/jpn-lg-ace/GlitchedMailMessage.png)

-2. Confirm the mail, then check the Box 3 again, a glitch Pokémon should take the place of ニドくん.
+2. Confirm the mail, then check the Box 3 again, ニドくん should have become a glitch Pokémon.

     ![A question mark in Box 3, Slot 1](../../../assets/images/frlg/getting-started/jpn-lg-ace/InitialACEMon.png)